-- A HKPR who is acting on his/her own behalf, and does not own any other residential property in Hong Kong; - ii.
-Joint acquisition by a HKPR with one or more non-HKPR close relative(s) (i.e. spouse, parents, children, brothers and sisters) each acting on his/her own behalf; - Nomination of, or transfer between, close relatives, whether or not they are HKPRs, acting on his/her own behalf; - iv.
-Transfer of residential property pursuant to a Court Order; and - v.
-Intragroup transfers of property between associated companies.
+- A HKPR who is acting on his/her own behalf, and does not own any other residential property in Hong Kong; - Joint acquisition by a HKPR with one or more non-HKPR close relative(s) (i.e. spouse, parents, children, brothers and sisters) each acting on his/her own behalf; - Nomination of, or transfer between, close relatives, whether or not they are HKPRs, each of them acting on his/her own behalf; - Transfer of residential property pursuant to a Court Order from a Hong Kong Court; and - Intragroup transfers of property between associated companies.